HMFink/Deadwood/README.md

 Hannah - GUI

-Trevor - moving, taking roles, acting and payout all work.
+Trevor - moving, taking roles, rehearsing, acting and payout all work.
-      To do: -rehearsing
+      To do: leveling up,
-             -leveling up
-             -changing days
+             changing days,
-             -calc winner
+             calc winner